Friday, December 8News That Matters

 5. Sweater

-As one of the most in-demand and winningest breeds of gamefowl today, the Sweater deserves all of the praise that it receives from cockfighting enthusiasts.
-A Sweater has a do-or-die mentality – always engaged, always aggressive.
+As one of the most in-demand and winningest gamefowl breeds today, the Sweater deserves all the praise it receives from cockfighting enthusiasts.
+A Sweater has a do-or-die mentality—always engaged and consistently aggressive.
 Sweaters usually dominate their opponents with their combination of moves.

 It used to lack endurance, but infusions of other fowl breeds made it a threat today.
 Sweaters are medium-to-high stationed, red-breasted, and have long feathers, especially in the tail.

-The next step is to choose the breed that best suits you and make sure you can manage it.
+The next step is to choose the breed that best suits you and ensure you can manage it.
 Now that you know the breeds to choose from and what you want, you are ready to move on to the next step.

 See Also: